How is Zeffy free?

 Compliance pitfall: Going overboard with prizes

-Stay risk-free: Prize limits are strictly regulated, so staying within the $599 individual prize cap and $15,000 total game limit is essential:
+Stay risk-free: Prize limits are strictly regulated, so staying within the $599 individual prize cap and the applicable total prize limit is essential:

 Common pitfall: Selling raffle tickets or drawing winners online